 NRFtech 2019: The Summary May 30, 2019 Jeff Bradbury Conference false NRFtech 2019 was as much an event about what was there as what comes next.
 (Related: SD-WAN in retail is what’s next | Powering BOPIS with SD-WAN) Leading retail technologists sharing their successes and challenges while discussing their next big tech projects and opportunities.
 We got a chance to meet with several customers, and get introduced to new executives at those customers as well as meet new prospects.
 We’re a team-first company and always happy to make personal relationships.
 The networking events were excellent, with lots of time and staged interactions that drove good conversations.
 WANsform Your Enterprise Before you can transform customer experience, you must WANsform your enterprise.
 Learn how Hughes Managed SD-WAN is enabling digital transformation and achieving real results.
 MPLS vs. SD-WAN Why SD-WAN?
 WiFi Analytics: Insight Every Step of the Way Digital Signage Solutions: Engagement Starts Here SD-WAN Appliance: 4860 is SD-WAN transformation in a box Here are the highlights, as we saw them: Sephora presented for the second year in a row, and gave an excellent discussion of how they have positioned themselves from an organization and technology perspective to be omnichannel.
 Sephora has long been a leader in omnichannel execution and the deployment of technology to their stores and online.
 Great insights on how the use the store to drive people online and mobile to drive people to the stores.
 Read more about how application assurance can take your retail enterprise to the next level.
 Some key insights included aligning the organization structure so every part of the company has a stake in, and gets recognized for, a sale.
 For example, Sephora recognizes store sales when they take a customer’s online return and help them exchange it for another product.
 Similarly, when I customer comes to a store for a makeover, a follow up e-mail explains every product used, identifies where on the face it was applied, and uses a before and after picture to show the results.
 Then if an order is made, the store gets sales credit for those purchases.
 You can keep track of all of this and other things with SD-WAN retail.
 WGSN presented their annual retail research findings, pointing out distinctions in consumer trends, unique markets that are growing and traditionally underserved and asking what retailers are looking to identify and serve these and other markets, and highlighting how these trends are converging to create distinct buyer and buying behaviors that impact retailers and how retail technology will enable interaction with these buyers.
 Voice computing was a big topic, with several retailers and technologists talking about the role voice computing will play.
 A lot of the discussion revolved around ‘buying in the moment’ referring to customers being engaged in some activity and wanting to execute a transaction based on some new info that arose in that moment.
 Examples included someone making coffee in the morning, and then realizing they needed more coffee, or a parent changing a diaper and recognizing the need for more.
 These moments could occur on the road while in a car, or while exercising, and being able to use voice as a tool to transact in the moment is seen as one of the new areas for retail technology.
 Autonomous checkout was another big future technology being discussed.
 The idea being that the checkout line is a big point of friction in a retail store, and removing it frees up resources to work on more customer-centric activities and creates a much more positive customer experience.
 Amazon Go stores were the starting point, but it was quickly noted they traded a checkout line with a check-in line (to gain access to an Amazon Go store you have to load the app and get scanned into the store, trading one line for another), and a panel discussed ways around that and where the next batch of technology will be different and do more.
 Want to learn more about how to improve your strategies with Hughes?
 Read about how an SD-WAN solution can help.
 About the Author Jeff Bradbury works across markets to help distributed organizations identify trends that are driving digital transformation and adopt technologies critical to connecting their customers, employees, and locations.
 Follow Jeff Bradbury on LinkedIn and Twitter @TechXformation.
-Categories See All SD-WAN (53) Networking (25) Retail Technology (20) Managed Security (11) EMV (10) SASE (8) Managed Services (8) Conference (7) Digital Media (5) Edge Computing (5) WiFi Analytics (4) SCS (1) Popular Blogs The Technology Problem in FranchisingFeb 22, 2021 Rebuilding Trust between Franchisors and FranchiseesFeb 25, 2021 Related Posts See All Hughes Network Systems “Innovation Day” Highlights Edge Computing Possibilities August 04, 2020 A New Way to Close Knowledge Gaps in Edge Computing and Its Strategic Value Rohit Tripathi June 25, 2020 5 Key Takeaways From NRF 2020 Tim Tang, Director, Enterprise Solutions Jeff Bradbury January 24, 2020 Powering the Modern Retail Experience – a Preview of NRF 2020 Mike Tippets, Vice President, Enterprise Marketing January 09, 2020 CIO of the Year Award Winners Announced Mike Tippets, Vice President, Enterprise Marketing October 04, 2018 ENJOY THIS POST?
+Categories See All SD-WAN (54) Networking (26) Retail Technology (20) EMV (11) Managed Security (11) Managed Services (8) SASE (8) Conference (7) Digital Media (5) Edge Computing (5) WiFi Analytics (4) SCS (1) Popular Blogs Hughes Scores Highest: Why the Gartner Critical Capabilities Study is So InformativeFeb 16, 2021 Retail’s COVID-19 Technology ChallengesFeb 19, 2021 The Outdoor EMV C-store Cybersecurity Gap Feb 22, 2021 The Technology Problem in FranchisingFeb 22, 2021 Rebuilding Trust between Franchisors and FranchiseesFeb 25, 2021 Related Posts See All Hughes Network Systems “Innovation Day” Highlights Edge Computing Possibilities August 04, 2020 A New Way to Close Knowledge Gaps in Edge Computing and Its Strategic Value Rohit Tripathi June 25, 2020 5 Key Takeaways From NRF 2020 Tim Tang, Director, Enterprise Solutions Jeff Bradbury January 24, 2020 Powering the Modern Retail Experience – a Preview of NRF 2020 Mike Tippets, Vice President, Enterprise Marketing January 09, 2020 CIO of the Year Award Winners Announced Mike Tippets, Vice President, Enterprise Marketing October 04, 2018 ENJOY THIS POST?
 Provide your email below to receive a monthly round-up of what’s happening in the world of connectivity!
 First Name Last Name Email Company Campaign ID CAPTCHA This question is for testing whether or not you are a human visitor and to prevent automated spam submissions.